FaraHooshAI/Week1-intro/Day1/github_flow.md

 *NOTE: The `main` branch is a rather new name.
 Previously it was called the `master` branch.
 GitHub [has changed it for good reasons](https://www.techrepublic.com/article/github-to-replace-master-with-main-starting-in-october-what-developers-need-to-know/), but you can still see some references to the `master` in many articles.
 Do not let that confuse you.*

-### Development branch
-Sometimes you want to experiment with a code which you have on your main branch but not want to save it to main branch.
-In this case, you can create another branch where you can experiment with ease - and if you are satisfied, you can merge the experiment to the main branch later.

 ### Feature branches

 Before you start working on a new feature, you should create a new `feature` branch that is based on the `main` branch.
 You will use this branch for all your work.